xtdb/xtdb/docs/phase_2.md

 containing entities or data the user is not allowed to see.

 Deciding what a user can see might itself require a query, as this information, like provenance could be stored as system entities.
+Unlike provenance the query engine would need some form of knowledge or support for this, potentially simply by a generic way of filtering the results which the user cannot bypass.

+"Real" authorisation for local clients would be hard to achieve, as they can always read the local index, so that would require encrypted indexes.
+In this context, we're talking about authorisation in the sense of help restricting the data sent from the node to the client, not hiding it from the code running on the node.

 #### Sharding

 At the moment we assume that all data can fit in a single `tx-topic` and be indexed on each individual query node.
 This assumption will likely not scale.
-Sharding is on one level easy, you simply run several CRUX instances, or support several separate partitions or topics in a single CRUX instance, allowing query nodes to subscribe to a subset of these.
+Sharding is on one level easy, you simply run several CRUX instances with their own Kafka topics, or support several separate partitions or topics in a single CRUX instance, allowing query nodes to subscribe to a subset of these.

 The hard part is cross-shard queries, as this will require both coordination and co-operation across nodes to generate the